 - 1 cup sweetened whipped cream

-- In a large saucepan, combine the cherry juice, wine, dried cherries, honey and salt.
-Bring to a boil.
-Reduce heat; simmer, uncovered, for 8-11 minutes or until liquid is reduced by half.
-Stir in dark cherries; cook and stir for 2 minutes.
+- In a large saucepan, combine cherry juice, wine, dried cherries, honey and salt; bring to a boil.
+Reduce heat; simmer, uncovered, until liquid is reduced by half, about 10 minutes.
+Stir in halved cherries; cook 2 minutes.

 Originally published as Chocolate Espresso Cake in Taste of Home Christmas Annual Annual 2011, p89